- UCAS code

 We can also make exceptions for some Scottish students with grades above minimum but below standard.
 Read more about our Minimum and standard entry requirements

-- Advanced Highers BB (including Mathematics plus Highers AABB/BBBBC)
+- Advanced Highers BC (including Mathematics plus Highers ABBB)

 - Int.
-Baccalaureate 35 points to include 6 in Higher Level Mathematics
+Baccalaureate 33 points (including 6 in HL Mathematics)

-- HND BB in graded units (in relevant HND, at least Level 6 Mathematics)
+- HND BB in graded units (in relevant HND and Mathematics at SCQF Level 7)

-- HND AB in graded units (in relevant HND, Maths SCQF Level 7/NQF Level 4).
+- HND AB in graded units (in relevant HND and Mathematics at SCQF Level 7).